University-web-app/.github/profile/README.md

 This organisation provides the source code for the projects which together form a system for retrieving data from Moodle and can be used by any university that uses Moodle.

 # About repositories
 Repositories include a web application that processes data from Moodle, such as grades, deadlines, attendance, courses, and personal data.
-When data changes, such as grades, it saves the change in MongoDB and sends a message to Kafka for further notification to users' smartphones, and A consumer who reads messages from Kafka and then sends notifications to smartphones using Firebase Cloud Messaging.
+When data changes, such as grades, it saves the change in MongoDB and sends a message to Kafka for further notification to users' smartphones, and a consumer who reads messages from Kafka and then sends notifications to smartphones using Firebase Cloud Messaging.

 ## Technologies
 - [Rust](https://www.rust-lang.org/ru)